TITLE Distance Learning Media Production Specialist

 Experience: Three years of work experience in producing, directing, editing, and performing all technical aspects of audio and video recording for electronic media production, including live and pre-recorded studio production experience, is required.
 Experience with live distance learning technologies of satellite delivery, audio conferencing, computer conferencing, and two-way, interactive television is preferred.
 Production experience with computer-based delivery systems such as CD ROM, web delivery, and audio and video streaming is preferred.

 Skills: Knowledge of signal flow for audio and video operations is required.
 The ability to operate video and audio equipment is required.
 Studio set design and construction skills are required.
 The ability to operate equipment in the aforementioned delivery systems is required.
 Computer competency is required.
 Effective written and verbal communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be able to lift and carry equipment and materials weighing up to sixty pounds and climb ladders to a height of twenty feet.
 Must have visual and audio acuity within normal ranges.